 Like all UK industries, property is impacted by COVID-19 and the effect of the lockdown on the way it works.
 But despite this ‘new normal’, we cannot ignore our sector’s other key issues.
 For property managers the lockdown has shone a light on the way we use technology as never before.
 This exponential growth is driving the ethical issues around privacy, data harvesting and function creep further up the agenda.

 In response, today the Institute of Residential Property Management (IRPM) publishes the third part of its 2020 Tech Insight programme.
 Data ethics: plotting a roadmap for the new frontier is a white paper focusing on the challenges now being faced by residential property managers and the wider property sector, as they seek to harness the benefits of digital technology to add value to service delivery and the customer experience.

 IRPM chats are informal discussions around topic matters that are critical to property management professionals.
 These chats can be insightful not only into operational elements of your roles, but to also provide guidance on career progression, wellbeing initiatives and personal development.

-We currently have two chats with critical information, guidance and discussions, for property management professionals:
+We currently have five chats with critical information, guidance and discussions, for property management professionals:

 What’s new on the Resource Hub?